Wenrui-Yu/GVirtuS/examples/openpose/integration_guide.md

 ---

-# GVirtuS - OpenPose CUDA Compatibility Summary
+# GVirtuS - OpenPose CUDA Compatibility Summary (Full Library Coverage)

-This document summarizes the analysis and verification of CUDA functions used by the OpenPose project compared against the GVirtuS frontend library implementation.
+This document summarizes the analysis and verification of CUDA functions used by the OpenPose project compared against the GVirtuS frontend library implementation, across all major CUDA libraries.

 ---